Didisimmons/MMA-Haircare/README.md

 ## **DESIGN**
 ### **Color Scheme**
-The colours used in the design of MM were obtained from the [Adobe Color website](https://color.adobe.com/search?q=recipe&t=term).
+The colours used in the design of MMÀ were obtained from the [Adobe Color website](https://color.adobe.com/search?q=recipe&t=term).
 The colours were inspired by the skin tone and hair of people of Black African descent in order to provide them with a sense of belonging and representation in order to build trust with our brand and stimulate their curiosity by using aesthetically pleasing images that catch our users' attention and provide a welcoming safe hair care environment.

    ![The color scheme](readme-files/readme/color-pallete.png "The color Pallete")